IvanIvanoff/absinthe_cache/README.md

 ---

 The `get_users` query returns `list_of(:user)`.
 The USD balance of a user is computed by the `usd_balance/3` function.The balance is needed in some special cases only, so it is not a good idea to always compute it and fill it in `get_users/3`.
 When we return big lists of users, the `usd_balance/3` function will be called once for every user.
-Even if we use dataloader and compute the result wiht a single query, in the end there would be thousands of function invocations (or cache calls if we also use `cache_resolve`) which would slow down the execution
+Even if we use dataloader and compute the result with a single query, in the end there would be thousands of function invocations (or cache calls if we also use `cache_resolve`) which would slow down the execution

 **Solution**